 On April 17, 2018, the Company completed a public offering of 982,000 shares of Common Stock and 6,536.4 shares of Series C Preferred Stock (convertible into 1,361,750 shares of Common Stock), along with warrants to purchase 2,343,750 shares of Common Stock.
-Following the 1-for-15 reverse stock split effected on August 30, 2019, the shares underlying these warrants were adjusted to reflect the reverse stock split and rounded up to the nearest whole share in accordance with their terms.
 The offering was priced at \$4.80 per share of Common Stock (or share of Common Stock issuable upon conversion of a share of Series C Convertible Preferred Stock) and warrant.
 The total net proceeds to the Company from the offering, after deducting the placement agent fees and offering expenses, were approximately \$10.1 million.
-Additionally, the investors received, for each share of Common Stock issuable upon conversion of a share of Series C Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$4.80 per share, which in the aggregate represented warrants to purchase an aggregate of 2,343,750 shares of Common Stock.
+Additionally, the investors received, for each share of Common Stock, or for each share of Common Stock issuable upon conversion of a share of Series C Preferred Stock purchased in the public offering, warrants to purchase one share of Common Stock at an exercise price of \$4.80 per share, which in the aggregate represented warrants to purchase an aggregate of 2,343,750 shares of Common Stock.
 The warrants issued to investors became initially exercisable immediately upon issuance and terminate on April 17, 2023, five years following the date of issuance.
-As of March 31, 2020, 2,444.4 shares of Series C Preferred Stock have been converted into an aggregate of 509,250 shares of Common Stock.
+As of June 30, 2020, 2,444.4 shares of Series C Preferred Stock have been converted into an aggregate of 509,250 shares of Common Stock.